-Specifically, for the ongoing registrational clinical trials studying the combination of bempegaldesleukin and Opdivo® in cancer indications being led by Nektar (such as RCC and first-line cisplatin ineligible, PD-L1 low, locally advanced or metastatic urothelial cancer), although we have not seen evidence to date that the COVID-19 pandemic has had a significant impact on enrollment for these trials, the future impact of the COVID-19 pandemic on these trials is very difficult to predict and, with regard to individual clinical trial sites within these studies, will likely vary by the geographic region in which they are located.
+Specifically, for the ongoing registrational clinical trials studying the combination of bempegaldesleukin and Opdivo[®] in cancer indications being led by Nektar (such as RCC and first-line cisplatin ineligible, PD-L1 low, locally advanced or metastatic urothelial cancer), although we have not seen evidence to date that the COVID-19 pandemic has had a significant impact on enrollment for these trials, the future impact of the COVID-19 pandemic on these trials is very difficult to predict and, with regard to individual clinical trial sites within these studies, will likely vary by the geographic region in which they are located.

-For Nektar's Phase 1/2 trial studying bempegaldesleukin and pembrolizumab in NSCLC, the COVID-19 pandemic has delayed the initiation of certain investigator sites in Europe, which has been identified as an important location for enrollment in this trial.
+For Nektar's Phase 1/2 trial studying bempegaldesleukin and pembrolizumab in NSCLC, the COVID-19 pandemic delayed the initiation of certain investigator sites in Europe.
+More recently, however, we have made progress against our plans to initiate investigator sites in certain European countries and other locations.
 Based on present estimates, we currently expect to have initial safety as well as preliminary overall response rate data for an initial set of patients in the dose-escalation and NSCLC cohorts of this study by the end of 2020 or the first quarter of 2021.